 Full Membership in the Academy requires a doctoral or professional degree in one of the following mental health fields: psychiatry, clinical or counseling psychology, social work, pastoral counseling, marriage and family therapy, counseling, or nursing, and licensure which allows for the independent practice of psychotherapy.

 A person who does not fulfill the above requirements but who is able to document a reasonable claim for eligibility, such as a distinguished contributor to the field of psychotherapy, may also be considered for full membership.

-In the interest of promoting the development of experienced psychotherapists, three categories of affiliation and association are offered for those with the intent of becoming full members.
+In the interest of promoting the development of experienced psychotherapists, one category of associate membership is offered for those with the intent of becoming full members.
 These members will be working with a mentor as they progress to Full Membership.

 For students currently enrolled in a graduate degree program.
-Application includes acceptable recommendations from two faculty members, supervisors or Academy members.
+Application includes acceptable recommendations from two faculty, supervisors or Academy members.

 The nonrefundable application fee is $50.
 If you are accepted for membership, you become a member upon payment of annual dues.
 Current dues schedule listed below:

 (Rises $100 annually over the next two years)

 |Associate (and Former Post-Graduate Members)||$195|

 For information regarding membership requirements or to request an application, contact the Central Office at 518-694-5360 or you may reach the membership chairperson:

 AAP Members go on-camera to talk about what the Academy means to them.